Skip to main content

 If a game features a real-time mode, the tutorial - regardless of the configuration - should include a section at the end explaining that it is possible to play a real-time match with a human opponent.
 This information should appear in both the play-and-compare tutorial and the real-time tutorial.
 In fact, unless there is an explicit need to call out real-time only functionality, we recommend only implementing the initial mechanics tutorial before the first match.
 If it is determined that the real-time mode absolutely must include different information than the play-and-compare mode, match info can be used to dynamically determine which tutorial to show.

 Data shows that players that experience real-time play early on are much more likely to engage with pro tournaments.
-Any opportunity to remind players that real-time play is supported will positively impact a game’s metrics.
+Any opportunity to remind players that real-time play is supported, and so positively impact the game’s metrics, should be strongly considered.

 For real-time games using a FTUE flow, we also recommend notifying the player that they can play real-time games against a human opponent as soon as they complete their last match of the FTUE flows.
 Currently, the best time to relay this information is immediately upon completion of that second practice match and before the results screen (where the player presses Submit Score), as once the results screen appears, the player must be transitioned directly back to the SDK.